Equilibrium Strategies for the N-agent Mean-Variance Investment Problem over a Random Horizon: The mean-field game (MFG)

 \subsection{Model formulation}

 We start by defining the type vector and the type space.
 For the \(n \)-agent game, we denote the parameters of the \(i\)-th agent by the following type vector

-We allow these parameters to depend on \(n\), but for simplicity, we will not add an index \(n\) to the type vector \(\eta_i\).
+where \(x_{i,0}\) is the wealth at the time \(t=0\).
+We allow these parameters to depend on \(n\), but for simplicity, we omit the index \(n\) to the type vector \(\eta_i\).
 These type vectors induce an empirical measure \(m_n\), called the type distribution, which is a probability measure on the type space

 given by